 Using the weblogic.Deployer Command-Line Utility

 The weblogic.Deployer utility is a Java-based deployment tool that provides a command-line interface to the WebLogic Server deployment API.
-For information, see "weblogic.Deployer Utility" in Deployment Tools Reference in Deploying WebLogic Server Applications.
+For information, see weblogic.Deployer Utility.

 Deploying the Sample DBMS Adapter